-With older generations living longer and facing progressively ill health, and diseases like dementia affecting levels of mobility for increasingly younger people, inclusive design is more important than ever.
-And, although factors like regulatory compliance and innovation should be taken into account, ultimately the most important consideration when designing for people with reduced mobility is how to provide the best possible experience for them, in order to improve their quality of life.
+With older generations living longer and facing progressively ill health, and conditions like dementia affecting levels of mobility for increasingly younger people, inclusive design is more important than ever.
+And, although factors like regulatory compliance and innovation should be taken into account, ultimately the most important consideration when designing for people with reduced mobility is how to provide the best possible safe environment and experience for them, in order to improve their quality of life and independence.